Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Introduction

 The study of galaxy morphology is a topic as old as galaxy science itself, which started with the Hubble sequence \citep{Hubble-1926-extragalactic-nebulae}, where galaxies were classified according to their shapes and features.
 This sequence challenges any theory of galaxy formation and evolution to explain how such diversity arose across the history of the Universe.

 Morphology has remained a topical issue for all galaxy scientists due to its many connections to other aspects of galaxy formation.
-On one hand, the galaxy-morphology density relation \citep{Dressler-1980-morphology-density-relation} first quantified that different morphological types of galaxies are located in different environments with respect to large-scale structures.
-On the other hand, the colour bimodality of galaxy populations is related to the morphology, since red and blue galaxies are predominantly early- and late-type galaxies \citep{Strateva-2001-color-bimodality, Baldry-2004-color-bimodality, Allen-2006-MGC-BD-decomp}.
+The galaxy-morphology density relation \citep{Dressler-1980-morphology-density-relation} first quantified that different morphological types of galaxies are located in different environments with respect to large-scale structures.
+However, the colour bimodality of galaxy populations is related to the morphology, since red and blue galaxies are predominantly early- and late-type galaxies \citep{Strateva-2001-color-bimodality, Baldry-2004-color-bimodality, Allen-2006-MGC-BD-decomp}.
 The correlation between the morphology and star-forming state of galaxies was further investigated to understand the causal relation linking morphological transformations from late- to early-type galaxies and the shutdown of star formation, known as the quenching of galaxies \citep{Schawinski-2014-GV-2-pathways, Bremer-2018-GAMA-survey-morph-transf-GV, Quilley-2022-bimodality, de-Sa-Freitas-2022-quenching-bursting-colours-morphology, Dimauro-2022-bulge-growth}.
-Notably, the growth of the bulges of galaxies has been shown to correlate with the quenching of galaxies in observational studies \citep{Lang-2014-bulge-growth-quenching-CANDELS, Bluck-2014-bulge-mass, Bremer-2018-GAMA-survey-morph-transf-GV, Bluck-2022-quenching-bulge-disk-ML, Dimauro-2022-bulge-growth, Quilley-2022-bimodality}.
-In that regard, \cite{Martig-2009-morphological-quenching} proposed a morphological quenching process in which the bulge of a galaxy, when it becomes massive enough, can stabilise the disc against cloud fragmentation, preventing further star formation.
-But other phenomena could also explain these trends, with black hole growth \citep{Bluck-2022-quenching-bulge-disk-ML, Brownson-2022-quenching-kinematics-bulge-AGN} correlated with bulge growth, and eventually leading to quenching by active galactic nucleus (AGN) feedback \citep{Silk-Rees-1998-AGN-mechanical-feedback, Croton-2006-AGN-thermal-feedback, Chen-2020-quenching-halo-AGN}.
+Notably, in observational studies the growth of the bulges of galaxies has been shown to correlate with the quenching of galaxies \citep{Lang-2014-bulge-growth-quenching-CANDELS, Bluck-2014-bulge-mass, Bremer-2018-GAMA-survey-morph-transf-GV, Bluck-2022-quenching-bulge-disk-ML, Dimauro-2022-bulge-growth, Quilley-2022-bimodality}.
+In that regard, \cite{Martig-2009-morphological-quenching} proposed a morphological quenching process in which the bulge of a galaxy, when it becomes massive enough, can stabilise the disc against cloud fragmentation and prevent further star formation.
+But other phenomena could also explain these trends.
+For example, black hole growth \citep{Bluck-2022-quenching-bulge-disk-ML, Brownson-2022-quenching-kinematics-bulge-AGN} is correlated with bulge growth and eventually leads to quenching by active galactic nucleus (AGN) feedback \citep{Silk-Rees-1998-AGN-mechanical-feedback, Croton-2006-AGN-thermal-feedback, Chen-2020-quenching-halo-AGN}.